bisdn/bisdn.github.io/support.md

 # Support

 Get free community support in [our Slack community](https://baseboxd.slack.com/), or a paid commercial support plan.

-If you have purchased a support contract with your Basebox instance, please use our [Support platform](https://bisdn.freshdesk.com/support/home)
+If you want to purchase a support contract with your BISDN Linux instance, please reach out to our sales team at [sales@bisdn.de](mailto:sales@bisdn.de).

 * Our support team is available weekdays 9am - 5pm CET
 * Next business day response
-* Developer-led support from the team that built Basebox
+* Developer-led support from the team that built baseboxd
-* Incident tracking with Freshdesk
+* Incident tracking with Odoo